divvun/DivvunPublicTenders/README.md

 1. [Word completion and prediction](WordCompletionPrediction.md)
 1. [Open-source text-to-speech](OpenSourceTSS.md)

-Some general info is collected on [a separate page](GeneralInfo.md), specifying general selection criteria, qualifying requirements, acceptance requirements and licensing.
+Some general info is collected on [a separate page](GeneralInfo.md), specifying basic tender requirements, general acceptance requirements, and licensing.